 No. Interface Quantity Function 1 GE interface 2 GE0 supports input of PoE power.
-GE0 supports output of PoE power. (a) When the AP is not connected to IoT cards and its USB interface is not used, the AP can support an external device of up to 7 W. (b) When the AP is only connected to one IoT card and its USB interface is not used, the AP can support an external device of up to 5.5 W. (c) When the AP is connected to two or more IoT cards, or its USB interface is used, the PoE out function will be automatically disabled.
-3. Both GE0 and GE1 can function as the AP's uplink interfaces to connect to access switches, and the interfaces support the trunking mode.
-2 Mini PCIe 3 These interfaces are standard Mini PCIe physical interfaces used for IoT modules.
-2. The slots are located under the AP's cover and support external IoT antennas.
+GE0 supports output of PoE power.
+When the AP is not connected to IoT cards and its USB interface is not used, the AP can support an external device of up to 7W.
+When the AP is only connected to one IoT card and its

+No. Interface Quantity Function USB interface is not used, the AP can support an external device of up to 5.5W.
+5. When the AP is connected to two or more IoT cards, or its USB interface is used, the PoE-out function will be automatically disabled.
+6. Both GE0 and GE1 can function as the AP's uplink interfaces to connect to access switches, and the interfaces support the trunking mode.
+2 Mini-PC Mini_PCIe Aini-PCIe 3 1.
+These interfaces are standard Mini-PCIe physical interfaces used for IoT modules.
+Winn-i Cie 2.
+The slots are located under the AP's cover and support external IoT antennas.
 3 USB 1 1.
-This interface is a standard USB 2.0 interface (with a maximum output power of 2.5 W) and used for the expansion of IoT modules that are connected to USB interfaces.
+This is a standard USB 2.0 interface (with a maximum output power of 2.5W) and used for the expansion of IoT modules that are connected to USB interfaces.
 2. The interface can connect to a USB flash drive to extend the storage space of the AP.